Alan Eagleson: Criminality and disbarment

 During the criminal proceedings against him, several players whom he had defrauded were amongst his biggest supporters.
-Many of his most ardent supporters during and after his trial were famous and prominent clients who had benefited from his activities, including high-profile hockey personalities such as Bobby Clarke, Bob Gainey, and Marcel Dionne, and former Prime Minister John Turner.
+Many of his most ardent supporters during and after his trial were famous and prominent clients who had benefited from his activities, including high-profile hockey personalities such as Bobby Clarke, Bob Gainey and Marcel Dionne.
+Eagleson even had the support of some prominent Liberals, including former Prime Minister John Turner.

 Eagleson was reportedly unrepentant about his crimes, and as of 2012 several former Team Canada players have refused to reconcile with him.

 Removal of honours

 Forced resignation from the Hockey Hall of Fame

-On January 6, 1998, the day of Eagleson's guilty plea, Hockey Hall of Fame member Brad Park made a public statement, saying, "I challenge the Hall of Fame to remove Alan Eagleson.
+On January 6, 1998, the day of Eagleson's first guilty plea, Hockey Hall of Fame member Brad Park made a public statement, saying, "I challenge the Hall of Fame to remove Alan Eagleson.
 If they do not, I will request to be removed.
 I do not want to be on the same wall as that man."
 Over the next six weeks, 18 other Hall of Fame players (including Bobby Orr, Andy Bathgate, Bobby Hull, Gordie Howe, Jean Béliveau, Mike Bossy, Johnny Bucyk, Ted Lindsay, Henri Richard, Johnny Bower, Darryl Sittler and Dickie Moore) followed Park's lead and threatened to resign from the Hall if Eagleson was allowed to remain.

 The Hall initially tried to stay out of the controversy, but with the growing player revolt, a formal vote of board members was scheduled to decide the matter.
 Knowing that he faced all-but certain expulsion (an informal vote to expel him had already passed), Eagleson resigned in April 1998, six days before the board's final vote was scheduled.
 His resignation was accepted immediately, and Eagleson became the first member of a sports hall of fame in North America to resign.
 Along with Gil Stein, Eagleson is one of only two people ever removed from the Hockey Hall of Fame.